March for Our Lives: Europe

 Students from the International School of Geneva in Switzerland organized a rally outside the European headquarters of the United Nations, attracting hundreds of students.

 In Germany, protests were held in Berlin, Hamburg, Frankfurt, Friedrichshafen, Heidelberg, Munich, and Wiesbaden.
 Events also took place in Reykjavík, Barcelona, Oslo, Stockholm, and Geneva.

 In the United Kingdom, hundreds marched outside the US embassy in London.
 Marchers also held a "die in" and lay on the ground outside the US embassy to show solidarity with the Parkland students.
 Demonstrations also took place in Belfast and London.
 In Scotland, relatives of the Dunblane massacre victims joined a demonstration outside the US consulate in Edinburgh.

 International and American students rallied in Rome near the US embassy, some holding signs that read "Protect People, Not Guns", "Enough is Enough", and "Dress Codes Are More Regulated Than Guns", as they wanted to make their voice clear to America.
 The march in Rome was organized by the Rome chapter of American Expats for Positive Change (AEPC); the organizers stated their efforts to support America and safety in U.S. schools, even though gun violence was not solely an American issue.

 In Amsterdam, hundreds participated in a demonstration near the US consulate on the Museumplein.
 The organizers and speakers included American and Dutch high school students, an alumna of Marjory Stoneman Douglas High School, and a Florida student walkout organizer who lost a friend in the Parkland shooting.

 Protests were also held in Vienna, Paris, The Hague, Helsinki, Budapest, Bucharest, Sofia, Riga, Málaga, Lisbon, Warsaw, Minsk, Majorca, Copenhagen, and Brussels.

 Oceania

 Marches were planned for Melbourne, Brisbane, Canberra, and Sydney, Australia.

 New Zealand planned marches in Albert Park, Auckland; Parliament House, Wellington; Cathedral Square, Christchurch; and Union Hall at the University of Otago, Dunedin.

 South America

 In Argentina, a march was planned in Buenos Aires.

-In Brazil, two marches was planned in Rio de Janeiro and Sao Paulo.
+In Brazil, two marches was planned in Rio de Janeiro and São Paulo.

-Other protests took place in Lima, Bogota, Colombia and Georgetown, Guyana and Caracas, the city where Parkland victim Joaquin Oliver and his family escaped from and immigrated to the U.S. to live a better life because of the city's violence and poverty.
+Other protests took place in Lima, Peru, Bogotá, Colombia, Georgetown, Guyana and Caracas, Venezuela, the city where Parkland victim Joaquin Oliver and his family escaped from and immigrated to the U.S. to live a better life because of the city's violence and poverty.
 They officially became American citizens last year at the time in November 2017.